hyw208/gemini-cli-instructions/README.md

     ```

     This script will:
-    -   Create a `.github` directory in the target project if it doesn't exist.
+    -   Create a `.github/skills` directory in the target project (resetting any existing one).
+    -   Symlink each skill folder into `<project>/.github/skills/`.
-    -   Create a symbolic link from `<project>/.github/skills` to this project's `skills/` directory.
+    -   Symlink `<project>/.github/skills/scripts` to this repo's `scripts/`.
+    -   Symlink `<project>/.github/skills/.venv` to this repo's `.venv` so `./.venv/bin/python -m scripts...` works.

-    Now, Copilot agents in that project can discover and use the skills defined in this repository.
+    Copilot agents can then discover the skills and run the referenced scripts with the shared virtual environment.

 ### Development